The other day I headed out on errands. As I started the Jeep, Kacey Musgraves sang the last chorus of “Follow Your Arrow.”

 What should you do?

 There are some social norms, if you will, that you should follow.
 These are the norms that require you to show civility, respect, and safety for yourself and others.
-Keeping these in mind allows us to develop healthy relationships.
-Unfortunately, far too many people believe that their way and opinion is not only the right way, but the only way.
+Keeping these social norms in mind allows us to develop healthy relationships.
+Unfortunately, far too many people believe that their way and their opinion is not only the right way but the only way.

 I’d like to challenge you to look at the things you do and don’t do.
 (NOTE: I used to ask this of my high school students.)